 If you are on Medicare, you may be charged co-pays and premiums.
-This means you pay 20% of all bills for doctor visits, hospitals, medications and equipment, plus your Social Security check may be lowered by about $130 per month to pay premiums.
-On top of all this, if you are currently on Medicaid, in most cases, your Medicaid will automatically end when your Medicare starts.
+This means you pay 20% of all bills for doctor visits, hospitals, medications and equipment, plus your Social Security check may be lowered by roughly $130 per month to pay premiums.

 Good news!
 You may have some options to escape all this.

 Finding a way to get or stay on Medicaid (while also on Medicare) is often a good option.
 If you have Medicaid, you may not have to worry about choosing plans, buying supplemental insurance, or anything else, since many forms of Medicaid will pay for everything automatically.